Welcome to CAMHS

 Integrated Services for Looked After Children - supports looked after children from 0-18 years of age, who may need help with their health, emotional wellbeing and their mental health.

-Youth Justice Service and CAMHS - supports those up to the age of 18 years and who are open to the Youth Justice Service.
+Youth Justice Service and CAMHS (CAMHS YOT) - supports those up to the age of 18 years and who are open to the Youth Justice Service.

 Frequently Asked Questions